vrajdesai/learning/README.md

 # learning

-Teaching myself Python and R through practice.
+Teaching myself R and Python to better explore datasets.

-I've added the various practice projects I've worked on since starting last year to get a better understanding of these programming languages.
+I've added some of the datasets I've explored using skills learned from from DataQuest, DataCamp, and books.